 He was born in Budapest, and was blessed to be able to come to Australia as a refugee in 1981.
 Akos came to faith in late highschool, through the influence of friends, family, and school Scripture.
 He went on to study Aerospace Engineering at UNSW, before working in the RAAF for five years.
 After completing his B. Div. from Moore Theological college, Akos then had the joy of serving with AFES for six years, at Southern Cross University in Lismore.
 He serves an elder at Southern Cross Presbyterian Church, also in Lismore.
 Akos also blogs weekly at akosbalogh.com.
 You can reach him on twitter via @akosbaloghcom.

-Paul Barker is assistant bishop for the Jumbunna Episcopate within the Melbourne diocese.
+Paul Barker is an Assistant Bishop in the Anglican Diocese of Melbourne.
 Until 2016 he was Regional Coordinator for Asia for Langham Preaching, a Visiting Lecturer at Myanmar Evangelical Graduate School of Theology and taught in a variety of other Asian seminaries.
 He is the author of The Triumph of Grace in Deuteronomy, a book of expositions on Amos and other articles and short books.
 Formerly he was Senior Minister of Holy Trinity Anglican Church Doncaster, Melbourne.

 Candice serves as a staffworker with AFES at Deakin University, Melbourne.
 She studied at Moore College and, before that, worked as a dietitian in country Victoria and NSW.